IPS-Hosting/game-images/satisfactory/README.md

 - 7777/tcp (http)
 - 7777/udp (game)
+- 8888/tcp (messaging)

-You can change the ports with the `PORT` environment variable.
+You can change the http and game port using the `PORT` environment variable.
 Both ports will always use the same number.
+The messaging port can be changed using the `RELIABLE_PORT` environment variable.

 ## Env variables